t85/CloudDevops-Building-A-CI-CD-Pipeline/README.md

 ![Azure App Service](Screenshots/05-Screenshot-Azure-Pipeline.png)

-Take a look at the documention for for information about this topic: https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops.
+Take a look at the documention for more information about this topic: https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops.

 And also the GitHub Action was successfull: